Key Takeaways

 Interest Rates

-If you have an adjustable rate or a variable interest rate on your loan, it could impact your total loan balance.
-Adjustable rates can fall or rise according to changes in the market.
+If you have an adjustable or variable interest rate on your loan, it could impact your total loan balance.
+Adjustable rates, aka “adjustable Annual Percentage Rates (APRs),” can fall or rise according to changes in the financial markets and the interest rate index they are tied to (such as the Federal Funds Rate or LIBOR).

 An adjustable-rate mortgage (ARM) is one such example.
 With this type of mortgage, you may see your total balance increase if you are making minimum payments or if you have a payment cap on your mortgage.